Henry McMaster: Fiscal policies

 On February 6, 2017, McMaster's first major action as governor was to request $5.18 billion from President Trump for South Carolina's infrastructure.
 Trump made no public statement about McMaster's request.
 Later in February, McMaster announced, "[the] state government is going to have to go on a diet as far as spending."
 On May 9, 2017, he vetoed a bill that would have raised the state's gas tax by 12 cents—the largest tax increase in state history—but the South Carolina General Assembly overrode his veto the following day.
-McMaster said the state had "plenty of money in the system to do all the work on the roads if we would just apply it to the roads that need the work...It's not necessary to put yet another tax on the people of South Carolina."
+McMaster said the state had "plenty of money in the system to do all the work on the roads if we would just apply it to the roads that need the work...
+It's not necessary to put yet another tax on the people of South Carolina."
+In 2025, McMaster proposed allocating $1.1 billion to state construction projects, one of the largest single-year infrastructure investments in state history.

 In 2023, McMaster appointed Democrat Brian J. Gaines as Comptroller General in a recess appointment.